The Historic Park Inn: A Look Inside

 Accessible Room at the Historic Park Inn

 The original building had 43 ten-by-ten-foot rooms with shared bathrooms.
 Each room offered a bed, dresser, and sink.
-Today, the inn offers 27 unique rooms, each with a private bathroom.
+Today, the inn is a 27-room boutique hotel, each room with a private bathroom.
 In addition, the rooms provide chairs or sofas and a work desk.
 I always appreciate having a desk in my room to complete some writing during the evening.

-Today’s rooms have all the modern conveniences, complimentary high-speed internet access, wall-mounted large screen TVs with cable, a Keurig coffeemaker, and a wine refrigerator.
+While hotel guests will feel like a part of history, today’s rooms have all the modern conveniences.
+You’ll find complimentary high-speed internet access throughout the entire hotel, wall-mounted large-screen TVs with cable, a Keurig coffeemaker, and a wine refrigerator.
 If a family is sharing the room, you’ll want to bring a multi-plug outlet with USB ports for added convenience.

 Accessible Bathroom at the Historic Park Inn Hotel